OCarvajalMora/Shortiu-Erel/README.md

 git clone https://github.com/OCarvajalMora/Shortiu-Erel.git
 ```

-2) Then, you have to install all the project dependencies git NPM running this commands:
+2) Then, you have to install all the project dependencies with NPM, running this commands:
 ```bash
 cd shortiu-erel # change directory to the project folder npm i # install all the dependencies with NPM